hongyusu/hongyusu.github.io/_posts/2015-08-13-scikit-learn-for-python.md

 1. For now, we use preprocessed handwriting digit data from [here](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/data/mnist.pkl.gz).
 1. `sklearn.cross_validation` module is used to randomly split the original MNIST dataset into training and test sets.
 In particular, we use 60000 handwriting digit for training and 10000 digits for test.
 1. In this demo, we use linear SVMs without parameter selection.
 One can always use kernel functions (e.g., Gaussian kernel) with parameter tuning to achieve better result.
+1. For the above setting, I get 9435/10000 writings correct.
 1. The script is shown as the following

 {% highlight python linenos %}